-- 1. A member must be 8 years old to show a market hog. - 2.
-Swine must be a minimum weight of 220 pounds to sell at the fair Youth auction. - All members must pick up official tag from the Youth Livestock Committee at the designated date, time, and location. - 4.
+- 1. A member must be 7 years old to show a market hog. - 2.
+7 year olds may only show based on availability of pens.
+There will be a lottery system if needed. - 3.
+Swine must be a minimum weight of 220 pounds to sell at the fair Youth auction. - All members must pick up official tag from the Youth Livestock Committee at the designated date, time, and location. - 5.
 There will be classes for barrows and gilts.
-A member may only show either a barrow or gilt. - 5.
+A member may only show either a barrow or gilt. - 6.
 All market hogs being exhibited at the Berlin Fair cannot have hair shorter than 1⁄2 inch in length.
 If it is found to be shorter, the project will not be allowed to be sold at the Youth Market Livestock Auction.
-The project animal will be checked by the fair veterinarian prior to the hog show, if found that the animal has been clipped/shaved they will be disqualified, meaning not eligible for show or sale.
+The project animal will be checked by the fair veterinarian prior to the hog show, if found that the animal has been clipped/shaved they will be disqualified, meaning not eligible for show or sale. - 7.
+Ractopamine may not be given to any fair swine.

-Novice Hog Showmanship - 8-11 years old in their first year in the project.
+8550 Novice Hog Showmanship - 7-11 years old in their first year in the project.
+8551 Junior Hog Showmanship - 9 - 11 years old No Premiums 8552 Intermediate Hog Showmanship -12-14 years old No Premiums 8553 Senior Hog Showmanship -15-19 years old No Premiums 8555 Market barrows .
+No Premiums

-6. Ractopamine may not be given to any fair swine.
+8556 Market gilts No Premiums 8561 Market Hogs Club Herd No Premiums

-8551 Junior Hog Showmanship - 9 - 11 years old.
-No Premiums 8552 Intermediate Hog Showmanship -12-14 years old No Premiums 8553 Senior Hog Showmanship -15-19 years old No Premiums Livestock Committee has the right to combine above three classes.
-8555 Market barrows .
-No Premiums 8556 Market gilts No Premiums Grand and Reserve Champion Individual Gilt and Barrow ribbons awarded.
-8561 Market Hogs Club Herd .No Premiums Each Youth club will be eligible to show a club herd consisting of four anima als of any size or breed.
-The herd is to be selected by club members and is to consist of anim nals owned by at
+Each Youth club will be eligible to show a club herd consisting of four animals of any size or breed.
+The herd is to be selected by club members and is to consist of animals owned by at least three members.